learn-co-curriculum/dsc-intro-to-sets/README.md

 Note that if you want to know how many elements are in set $S$ versus $T$, you can't simply sum up the elements, because they have elements in common.

-In combinational mathematics, the inclusion-exclusion principle is a counting technique solve this problem.
+In combinational mathematics, the inclusion-exclusion principle is a counting technique that solves this problem.

 When having 2 sets, the method for obtaining the union of two finite sets is given by: